alsalafiyyah/alsalafiyyah.github.io/_posts/tafsir/quran/2020-09-20-tafsir-ayat-fath-10.md

 It is also reported in the Sahih (Authentic Hadith Book) on the authority of Abu Sa'id Al-Khudry (may Allah be pleased with him) that the Prophet (peace be upon him) said: "**The earth will be one single bread on the Day of Resurrection which the Almighty will turn in His Hand as one of you turns a loaf while on a journey.**" [^3]

-It is also reported in the Sahih on the authority of Ibn `Umar (may Allah be pleased with them) that the Prophet (peace be upon him) said: "**'The Lord (Glorified and Exalted be He) will take in His Hand His heavens and earth and say, 'I am Allah - the Prophet (peace be upon him) clenched and opened his fingers (and continued narrating) - I am the King,' so much so that I looked at the Minbar (pulpit) and saw it moving underneath the Messenger of Allah (peace be upon him) and thought that it would cause him (peace be upon him) to fall.**" [^4]
+It is also reported in the Sahih on the authority of Ibn 'Umar (may Allah be pleased with them) that the Prophet (peace be upon him) said: "**'The Lord (Glorified and Exalted be He) will take in His Hand His heavens and earth and say, 'I am Allah - the Prophet (peace be upon him) clenched and opened his fingers (and continued narrating) - I am the King,' so much so that I looked at the Minbar (pulpit) and saw it moving underneath the Messenger of Allah (peace be upon him) and thought that it would cause him (peace be upon him) to fall.**" [^4]

 According to another narration: "**While on the Minbar (pulpit), the Prophet (peace be upon him) recited the Ayah: "They made not a just estimate of Allâh such as is due to Him.
 And on the Day of Resurrection the whole of the earth will be grasped by His Hand and the heavens will be rolled up in His Right Hand.Glorified be He, and High be He above all that they associate as partners with Him!"
 [Al-Zumar: 67] He (peace be upon him) said, 'Allah - glorifying Himself - will say: I am the Almighty.'**" [^5]